jac307/MediaArtTutorials/IARTS1T03/TW-W3.md

 1. **Watch the clip once** without pausing.
    - Note your first impression of the space and POV.
-2. **Watch again**, pause when needed to linger longer in specific compositions.
+2. **Watch again**, pause when needed to linger longer in specific moments.
    - Use the vocabulary to describe what the camera is doing.
 3. **Complete a short group analysis** using the prompts below.
 4. **Share-out:** A few groups will be **randomly selected** to present their analysis to the class.